FlexMeasures/flexmeasures/documentation/features/forecasting.rst

 A use case: automating solar production prediction
 -----------------------------------------------------

-We'll consider an example which FlexMeasures supports ― forecasting an asset that represents solar panels.
+We'll consider an example that FlexMeasures supports ― forecasting an asset that represents solar panels.
 Here is how you can ask for forecasts to be made in the CLI:

 .. code-block:: bash